PatrykWenz-4/STSproject/README.md

 - Generating WSDL
 - Mail communication
 - Setting up SWAGGER UI
 - using endpoints with Postman
+- Oath 2 authorization

+# State of the app

+As some of the progress of the project was lost due to not implementing source control current version has following issues:
+- Mails are not sending
+- SOAP problems

 # basic start
 In order to start the database do: